dimact22/restaurant/README.md

 This project was created for restaurant employees to create and issue receipts and view and change menus.
+To run and view the operation of the program, you need to install any compiler convenient for you and run the program from the Main class.